Solar panels on roof

 • Customers must have a good credit score to be eligible

-Most ideal for: Pretty much anyone with a good credit score.
+Most ideal for: Anyone with a good credit score.

-Many solar suppliers say something along the lines of “Get solar today for no upfront cost and no interest on repayments”.
-It sounds too good to be true, and that’s because it usually is.
-Interest free loans might not include interest, but to cover the finance company’s merchant fees, the supplier or installer will typically increase the quoted system price by around 15 per cent to 25 per cent.
-So while you’re not paying interest, interest free loans will often result in customers paying considerably more.
+Interest-free solar loans often sound too good to be true, and that’s because they usually are.
+While they might not include interest, the supplier or installer will typically increase the quoted system price by around 15%-25% to cover their expenses.
+So while you’re not paying interest, interest–free loans will often result in customers paying considerably more.

-No interest solar financers tend to have much higher approval ratings compared to average lenders.
-If you have poor credit, you’re probably ineligible for a low cost green or personal loan and an interest free loan could be your only option.
+Interest-free solar financers tend to have much higher approval ratings compared to average lenders.
+If you have poor credit, you may be ineligible for a low-cost green or personal loan and an interest-free loan could be your only option.

 Pros Cons